belongtothenight/video_processing/README.md

 # video_processing

-This repo contains code dedicated with video processing with different tools.<br>
+This repo contains code dedicated to video processing with different tools.<br>
 [Click this to see more in detail.](https://github.com/belongtothenight/video_processing/tree/main/src/video)

 ## File Description